-One of the most widespread legends is the one of the Chinese zodiac which is passed down from generation to generation.
+One of the most widespread legends is one of the Chinese zodiac which is passed down from generation to generation.

 The Jade Emperor ordered that animals would represent the 12 months of the calendar.
 In order to decide their order, he held a race across a river.
 Thirteen animals took part to represent each of the twelve calendar months.